aliabdari/HOOF/README.md

 For some tasks like action recognition, motion information is so essential.
 Using optical flows for motion tracking is a common method.

+For better representation, we can use different types of Histograms.
+The usual approaches, considering directions of optical flows and the magnitude of them.